ReportR: Create your first PDF

 1.3 Header and Footer

 Each page of your report can have a header and footer if you want.
 Type your own text and format it using the Rich Text Editor icons.
-For a full explanation about the icons, read this guide.
 With the default header layout, you should use 40 characters or less.
 For the footer, you can use up to 50 characters.

 If you prefer not to have a header and footer, delete the text that appears automatically in the text boxes and leave the boxes empty.